zhengjunyao-work/arc24/docs/modeling/Iteration_43_train_a_verifier.md

 ## TODO

+- [ ] Maybe I can force VLLM to generate different predictions for the same prompt?
 - [ ] Train a model without the train dataset to generate wrong predictions
 - [ ] Create a dataset that can be used to train a verifier.
   - [ ] How do the wrong answers look like?